 - When ready, remove the blistered skins, stems and seeds from green chiles.
 Slice into short strips and set aside.

 - Add 2 tablespoons of oil to a skillet and heat to medium.
-To the blender, add the tomatillos.
+To the blender, add the tomatillos and jalapenos.
 Blend on high until smooth, set aside.
-Finely chop the grilled onions and garlic and add them to the skillet, along with the blended tomatillos.
+Finely chop the grilled onions and garlic and add them to the skillet, along with the blended tomatillo salsa and roasted green chile strips.

 - Add the chicken, broth, cumin, pepper and oregano.
 Bring to a boil, reduce to a simmer.
 Taste for salt and fold in the potatoes.
 Cook for 15 more minutes.
 Serve with warm flour tortillas or corn tostadas.